ningdata19/ncarchedi.github.io/index.md

 <div class = "col-md-9">

 I'm extremely passionate about data science and education.
-In my role as **Director of Course Development at [DataCamp](https://www.datacamp.com/)**, I get to work with brilliant people in industry and academia who share my passion and want to create interactive data science courses for hundreds of thousands of students all over the world.
+In my role as **Director of Content at [DataCamp](https://www.datacamp.com/)**, I get to work with brilliant people in industry and academia who share my passion and want to create interactive data science content for hundreds of thousands of students all over the world.

-Prior to joining DataCamp, I completed a **masters degree in Biostatistics at Johns Hopkins University**, then spent a year working on the **Analytics team at McKinsey**.
+Prior to joining DataCamp, I completed a **masters degree in Biostatistics at Johns Hopkins University**, then worked on the **Analytics team at McKinsey**.

 ## Selected adventures